dscho/pagefind-xkcd-demo/content/comics/2013-8-26-questions.md

   To whoever typed 'why is arwen dying': GOOD.
 FUCKING.
 QUESTION.
 img: https://imgs.xkcd.com/comics/questions.png
 ---
-((This strip is a rectangular word cloud, titled 'Questions found in Google autocomplete'.
-Embedded in the cloud are 5 single panels, with illustrated questions.
+[This strip is a rectangular word cloud, titled 'Questions found in Google autocomplete'.
+Embedded in the cloud are five single panels, with illustrated questions.
 These are described at the end.
 Questions are given in roughly columnar order.
-None of the questions have question marks.))
+None of the questions have question marks.]

 Questions found in Google Autocomplete